akononovicius/physRisk-content-repository/articles/2012/wolframs-elementary-automatons.md

-and simplifications, generally speaking cellular automatons might evolve in the infinite dimensions, have infinite neighborhoods and have limitless number of possible cell states, these cellular automatons appear to be very simple, though as we show below they can replicate very complex and even chaotic behavior.<!--more-->
+and simplifications, generally speaking cellular automatons might evolve in the infinite dimensions, have infinite neighborhoods and have limitless number of possible cell states, these cellular automatons appear to be very simple, though as we show bellow they can replicate very complex and even chaotic behavior.<!--more-->

 These cellular automatons in some literature are named Wolfram's